Internal emails show why Ontario elites get an extra long hunting season

 “If the U.S. government takes a stance that they want to accelerate decommissioning of certain types of fuel sources, that will have ramifications in the U.S. economy and the broader global economy because many of the other economies take cues and are suppliers for the U.S.,” he said.

-Even a Democrat-controlled Senate wouldn’t have guaranteed easy passage for effective climate legislation, and experts say it’s certainly unlikely with a Republican majority.
+Even a Democrat-controlled Senate won’t have guaranteed easy passage for effective climate legislation, experts say.

 But Biden could have a meaningful impact through spending and regulation.